 If the 1960s music scene were a cup, it would be filled to the brim.
 And why not?
-It won’t be called the “Swinging Sixties” for nothing.
+It wasn’t called the ‘Swinging Sixties’ for nothing.
 Music was an essential part of this massive cultural revolution during the decade.

 Rock music, from its simplest and purest form, was split into many branches that enjoyed enormous popularity – beat, pop rock, psychedelic rock, progressive rock, and folk rock, to name a few.

-From a lyrical standpoint, 1960s music was pretty much an evolution.
+Lyrically, 1960s music evolved significantly.
 From simple lyrics aching about puppy love, artists now began to write songs with lyrics declaring personal freedom and lyrics daringly tackling certain social issues that weren’t brought to light before.

-Rhythm and blues (R&B), in general, remained popular and found success beyond the black circuit.
-But it was R&B’s off-shoot genres – funk, blues, and soul in particular – that enjoyed newfound popularity during the decade.
+Rhythm and blues (R&B) remained broadly popular, finding success beyond traditionally African American audiences.
 The iconic Motown Records brought gospel, jazz, R&B, pop, and rock and roll together to bring several biggest chart successes of the decade.

 As listeners began to embrace new sounds, the 1960s brought them to world music, such as Latin American, Jamaican, Indian, and Cuban music.